Tax Last Fact-Checked: 28 April 2026 · 8 min read

 Revenue introduced this rule to prevent investors from holding funds indefinitely and deferring tax forever.
 Without it, a long-term investor could compound gains inside a fund for 30+ years without any tax event — similar to how shares held inside a pension wrapper grow tax-free.
 The deemed disposal rule ensures Revenue collects tax periodically, even on gains that exist only on paper.

 The practical consequence: if you invest in a UCITS ETF today, you have an 8-year clock ticking.
-On the 8th anniversary of each purchase, you owe 38% of the gain up to that point.
+On the 8th anniversary of each purchase, you owe 38% of the gain up to that point — whether you have the cash to pay it or not.

 Example 1 — a single lump sum investment